If you want to receive more information about news for the undocumented, subscribe to our community on WhatsApp. Please check our library here.

 Also read: ITIN Number: A Way To Pay Taxes As An Immigrant

-For starters, if you lose physical cash (whether it is because you dropped it or lost it due to a fire) you won’t be able to get back that money because there are no records to show that you had that money to begin with.
-A bank statement will track all the transactions and deposits and serve as proof that your money existed.
-Additionally.
-FDIC insured banks insure a standard amount of $250,000.
+If you lose physical cash (whether it is because you dropped it or lost it due to a fire) you won’t be able to get back that money because there are no records to show that you had that money to begin with.
+A bank account, on the other hand, tracks all the transactions and deposits and serves as proof that your money existed.
+Additionally, FDIC insured banks insure a standard amount of $250,000.

 A big part of living in the states is also acquiring a record of paying for utilities and other obligations.
-Using an account will allow you to automatically schedule payments so that you don’t end up paying late fees, and also maintain track of all the expenses and subscriptions that you have.
-It will help you to budget better.
+Using an account will help with budgeting, as it can help with scheduling automatic payments to avoid late fees, and also maintain track of all the expenses and subscriptions.

 What documents do you need to open a bank account?